Isxaaq-Cabdiqani/Isxaaq-Cabdiqani/README.md

 I mostly work with new projects to stay up to date and try to learn more.

-I'm learning right now  backend from Telecom Academy.
+I graduated from Telecom Academy.

 Right now I'm looking for senior web developer position.